pagopa-archive/io-infrastructure-live/README.md

 cd ../key_vault && terragrunt apply
 ```

-## MANUAL OPERATIONS REQUIRED
+**Manual operations required**

-## The following secrets need to be manually inserted in the Azure Keyvault
+The following secrets need to be manually inserted in the Azure Keyvault

 | Secret  | Description    |
 | ------- | -------------- |